jslawinsk/brewery-services/README.md

 - [ ] Angular Modules to present Bluetooth process
 - [X] CRUD UI Web layer
 - [X] Choose and implement a DB, PostgreSQL implemented
 - [X] Ability to relay data to another instance running in the cloud.
-The data relay will be cuirated data to reduce DB space and costs.
+The data relay will be curerated data to reduce DB space and costs.
 Data will also be sent in bulk.
 - [ ] Ability to synch update and delete of data to another instance running in the cloud.
 - [X] Charts and analytics
-- [ ] Add charting attribute (nin value, max value, Gauge Type) to MeasurementType Object
+- [ ] Add charting attribute (min value, max value, Gauge Type) to MeasurementType Object
 - [ ] Automated testing
 - [X] Cloud deployment, Deployed to Heroku
 - [ ] Deployment to Raspberry Pi